trailofbits/testing-handbook/content/docs/static-analysis/semgrep/30-org.md

     - Include the official [Learn Semgrep](https://semgrep.dev/learn) resource and present the [Semgrep Playground](https://semgrep.dev/playground/new) with “simple mode” for easy rule creation.
     Provide an overview of how to write custom rules and emphasize that writing custom Semgrep rules is easy.
-Mention that the custom rules can be extended with the auto-fix feature using the `fix: key`.
+Mention that the custom rules can be extended with the auto-fix feature using the `fix:` key.
 Encourage using metadata (i.e., CWE, confidence, likelihood, impact) in custom rules to support the vulnerability management process.
     To help a developer answer the question, “Should I create a Semgrep rule for this problem?” you can use these follow-up questions: